1. Security Overview

 - Token Encryption - Access tokens queued for processing are encrypted with AES-256-GCM

-- Key Management - Encryption keys are securely managed and rotated
+- Key Management - Application encryption keys are supplied through protected runtime and GitHub Actions secrets

 Token Encryption Details